Guard Your Heart

 The NKJV Study – Kindle Locations 74070-74081 – Thomas Nelson.

-For a more descriptive form of guarding your heart, read the following article on Got Questions. https://www.gotquestions.org/guard-your-heart.html.
+For more information on guarding your heart, read the following article on Got Questions.

 The Spirit – Source of Holy Affections